sebtheo/kizzy-selenium-automation/README.md

 ### Platforms Supported

-- Twitter pools and spreads
+- **Twitter**: pools and spreads
-- YouTube pools and spreads
+- **YouTube**: pools only (no spreads)

+Note: YouTube spreads are not available.
+The bot automatically skips fetching and processing spreads for YouTube.

 ## File Structure